Mohammed Berrada

 Mohammed Berrada (محمد برادة), also transliterated Muhammad Baradah (born 1938 in Rabat) is a Moroccan novelist, literary critic and translator writing in Arabic.
 He is considered one of Morocco's most important modern authors.

-Early life
+Career

 Berrada studied literature in France.
 From 1976 to 1983, Berrada was the president of Morocco's writers union.
 He has for some decades taught Arabic literature at the Faculté des lettres of the Mohammed V University in Rabat.
 He is a member of the advisory board of the Moroccan literary magazine Prologue.

-Career
+Personal life

 Since July 26th 1977, Berrada has been married to Leila Shahid, ambassador of the State of Palestine to the European Union.